 During November, the daytime temperatures drop, so there’s no need to be miserable hiking in extremely hot weather.
 The nighttime temperatures, although cooler, are not freezing.

-In late November, you might encounter some early season snowfall, so if you’d like to have snow-free trails, plan your trip for earlier in the month.
+In late November, you might encounter some early-season snowfall, so if you’d like to have snow-free trails, plan your trip for earlier in the month.

 Looking for a memorable evening activity?
-Reserve your spot on the Moab Sound & Light Show for a cowboy-style dinner slow cruise on the Colorado River.
+Reserve your spot on the Moab Sound & Light Show for a cowboy-style dinner and slow cruise on the Colorado River.
 Watch the canyon face glow orange after dark.

 Check the price and availability of the Moab Sound & Light Show here.